usds/playbook/_includes/TechFAR.md

 > [1] “Information Technology” is defined in FAR 2.101.

-One tool is the Digital Services Playbook, which identifies a series of “plays” drawn from proven private sector best practices to help agencies successfully deliver digital services.
+One tool is the [Digital Services Playbook](http://playbook.cio.gov "Link to Digital Services Playbook"), which identifies a series of “plays” drawn from proven private sector best practices to help agencies successfully deliver digital services.
 Another tool is the TechFAR, which highlights flexibilities  in the Federal Acquisition Regulation (FAR ) that can help agencies implement “plays” in the Playbook that would be accomplished with acquisition support.

+> [2] While the FAR offers flexibility in contracting, agencies must adhere to restrictions imposed on the appropriated funds used to pay for IT.

+> [3] The FAR System is established for the codification and publication of uniform policies and procedures for acquisition by all executive agencies.
+The FAR System consists of the Federal Acquisition Regulation (FAR), which is the primary document, and agency acquisition regulations that implement or supplement the FAR.
+The FAR System does not include internal agency guidance of the type described in FAR 1.301(a)(2).
+The FAR is issued as Chapter 1 of Title 48, Code of Federal Regulations (CFR) and is accessible at [www.acquisition.gov/far](http://www.acquisition.gov/far "Link to the FAR").
+Executive agency FAR supplements are accessible in Title 48, CFR at [www.ecfr.gov](http://www.ecfr.gov "Link to Code of Federal Regulation").

 The vision for the TechFAR is that it will be expanded in future iterations to address many areas of IT.
-This edition of the TechFAR is aligned with the Digital Services Playbook’s guidance to use contractors to support an iterative development process.
+This edition of the TechFAR is aligned with the [Digital Services Playbook's](http://playbook.cio.gov "Link to Digital Services Playbook") guidance to use contractors to support an iterative development process.
 In particular, it emphasizes Agile software development,  a technique for doing modular contracting and a proven commercial methodology that is characterized by incremental and iterative processes where releases are produced in close collaboration with the customer.
 This process improves investment manageability, lowers risk of project failure, shortens the time to realize value, and allows agencies to better adapt to changing needs.
 Agile software development is geared towards projects where significant design and development are needed, such as digital services (e.g., healthcare.gov or recreation.gov) as well as internal digital services and business systems.
 It is not designed to be used for commodity IT purchases, especially where commercially available off-the-shelf items can be used as-is at a lower cost and lower risk to the Government.

 In every agency, there are multiple stakeholders who share in the responsibility for achieving successful results from their IT investments and who form the acquisition team, including program officials, IT officials, acquisition officials, and agency legal counsel.
 Agencies need to ensure adequate resources are dedicated to these stakeholders involved in Agile software development efforts.
 The TechFAR is designed to facilitate a common understanding among these stakeholders of the best ways to use acquisition authorities in making these investments to level set expectations and maximize the likelihood for success.
 The TechFAR consists of a handbook, which discusses relevant FAR authorities and includes practice tips, sample language, and a compilation of FAR provisions that are relevant to Agile software development.